turingschool/curriculum-site/module1/lessons/nested_collections.md

 ## Learning Goals

 * Use multiple types of collections intermingled
-* Apply common hash and array methods
+* Apply common hash and array methods in Ruby
-* Describe strategies for navigating nested collections
+* Describe strategies for navigating nested data

 ## Vocabulary
 * Key & Value: a paired combination of pieces of data that exist in a hash (think dictionary)
 * Element/Item: a piece of data within an array
+* Nested Array: an array that exists as an element within another (outer) array
+* Nested Hash: a hash that exists as either an element in an array OR the value of a key within another hash
 * Collection: a container for 0 or more pieces of data
 * Data Structure: a data organization/storage format that allows for efficient retrieval and modification of pieces of data
-* Nested Array: an array that exists as an element within another (outer) array
-* Nested Hash: a hash that exists as either an element in an array OR the value of a key within another hash
+* Object: a JavaScript data structure which pairs keys & values, similar to a Ruby hash

 ## WarmUp